1. Understanding Stocks and Mutual Funds

 A well-diversified portfolio should include at least 25 to 30 stocks, but that would be a difficult task for a small investor.
 With mutual funds, investors with low funds can also get a diversified portfolio.
 Buying units of a fund allows you to invest in multiple stocks without having to invest a considerable corpus.

 8. Control on your investment

-In the case of mutual funds, the decision about the choice of stocks and their trading is solely in the hands of the fund manager.
+In the case of mutual funds, the fund manager decides the stocks to be included in the portfolio.
 You do not have control over which stock is to be picked and for what duration.
 As an investor, if you invest in mutual funds, you do not have the option to exit from some stocks that are in your portfolio.
 The decisions of the fate of the stocks rest in the hands of the fund manager.
 This way, an individual investing in stocks has more control over their investment than an investor who invests in mutual funds.

-When you invest directly, you will need to invest a lot more time and research into your stock while in the case of mutual funds, you can be passive.
+When you invest directly, you will need to have a lot of time and research into your stock while in the case of mutual funds, you can be passive.
 The fund manager is the one who invests his time to manage your portfolio.

 10. Investment Horizon

-Still unsure about which investment option to choose from?
+Still unsure about which investment option to choose?
 Visit ClearTax to explore your options for investment from a diverse offering of investment schemes.